pango89/Javascript-Fundamentals/README.md

 Polyfill for bind() - Create your own implementation for bind()

 Function Currying - Can be achieved using bind() or closures.

+Debouncing - Debouncing is a programming practice used to ensure that time-consuming tasks do not fire so often, that it stalls the performance of the web page.